 Arthritis and water exercise

 Water exercise involves exercising in a pool, usually heated, and may also be called ‘hydrotherapy’.
 There are several ways you can exercise in water.
-The most suitable type of water exercise for you depends on a number of factors such as the type of arthritis you have and how it affects you and your fitness level, ability and interests.
+The most suitable type of water exercise for you depends on a number of factors such as the type of arthritis you have and how it affects you, your fitness level, your confidence in the water, your personal preferences and interests.

-- Waves warm-water exercise program run by YMCA and Arthritis and Osteoporosis Victoria – classes are specifically designed for people with musculoskeletal conditions and are run at various YMCA venues in Melbourne.
+- Waves warm water exercise program run by YMCA and MOVE muscle, bone & joint health.
+Classes are specifically designed for people with muscle, bone and joint conditions and are run at various YMCA venues in Melbourne.